CricketBr/Crickets-Shorthand-Site/orthic_extended_clarey_folder/orthic_extended_clarey.md

 ---
 Page 2
-# The Alphabet -- format 1
+# The Alphabet -- format 1 -- inline

 **A** ![](assets/A.png)&nbsp;:
 ![](assets/absent.png)&nbsp;**absent**,